CrisesUrv/microaggregation-based_anonymization_tool/data_anonymization_tool/README.md

 Again, two XML configuration files are provided: "properties1Adult.xml" for *3*-anonymity and "properties2Adult.xml" for *3*-anonymity and *0.25*-closeness.

-For example, to execute the anonymization with "properties1Adult.xml", execute the follow command in the console:
+For example, to perform the anonymization with "properties1Adult.xml", execute the follow command in the console:
 ```
 java -jar -Xmx1024m -Xms1024m ./mAnt.jar ./adultData.txt ./properties1Adult.xml
 ```

-Note that, after the anonymization, the application will show several metrics stating the elapsed time, the Sum of Squared Errors (SSE) between the original values and the anonymized ones, and mean and variance divergence for each attribute in the dataset.
+Note that, after the anonymization, the application will show several metrics specifying the elapsed time, the Sum of Squared Errors (SSE) between the original values and the anonymized ones, and mean and variance divergence for each attribute in the dataset.
 These latter metrics quantify the information loss resulting from the anonymization, so that the user can have an indication to balance the trade-off between privacy protection and data utility preservation.
 See an example for the Adult dataset below:

 ```
 Anonymization time: 1726 miliSecs